-The Committee on Climate Change (CCC) has a legal duty to advise the Government on the CCRA and prepared the second Climate Change Risk Assessment evidence report in 2016.
+The Climate Change Committee (CCC) has a legal duty to advise the Government on the CCRA and prepared the second Climate Change Risk Assessment evidence report in 2016.
 An updated evidence report, due to be published in summer 2021 will inform the UK Government’s third CCRA (known as CCRA3).

 CCRA3 Evidence Report Outputs: